ufoscout/maybe-once/README.md

     /// incremented to 3.
     /// It will then decrement every time a test finishes,
     /// and incrementes each time a new test starts.
-    /// Once the internal counter goes to 0, the data will be dropped.
+    /// Once the internal counter goes to 0, the data will be
+    /// dropped.
-    /// At this points all tests are (statistically) complete, but if
+    /// At this points all tests are (statistically) complete,
-    /// for some reason the data is accessed again, the data will be
+    /// but if for some reason the data is accessed again, it will
-    /// recreated using the `init` function.
+    /// be recreated using the `init` function.
     ///
     /// WARNING: If you execute the tests with a single thread,
     /// the data will be dropped after each test and recreated